- Artist: Alice Clark

 - Format: 45s

-The very first copy was discovered by Leeds University student Pete Kendall of Melton Mowbray on a dig in Bradford; he couldn't wait to play it for me when he returned home on his Christmas break..
+So impressive was this pure Northern Soul experience, Peter couldn't wait to play it for me when he returned home on his Christmas break..
 I was knocked out.. proper Motown style Northern Soul with an instantaneous effect from the very first notes.
-I just had to own it, I was a DJ at a Northern Soul gathering at Kirby Lane Youth Club on a Friday night, my need was real.
-I wasn't gonna give up, at Easter 1972 I eventually took ownership of "You Hit Me" with an offer he couldn't refuse.. £3 and a beautifully worn Levi Jacket, in a lightly distressed state of fade, that signaled you were a MOD of long standing.
-Levi Jackets with genuine wear were highly sought after..
+I just had to own it, I was a novice DJ at a Northern Soul gathering at Kirby Lane Youth Club, Melton Mowbray on a Friday night, my need was real.
+I wasn't gonna give up, at Easter 1972 I eventually took ownership of "You Hit Me" with an offer Peter couldn't refuse.. £3 and a beautifully used Levi Jacket, in a lightly distressed state of fade, that signalled you were a MOD of long standing.
+Levi Jackets with genuine wear were indeed highly sought after..

-Unfortunately "Karma" sprang into action, placing Pete Kendall, The Levi Jacket and Martyn Manship in the same bar at the same time ...
+Unfortunately "Karma" sprang into action, placing Pete Kendall, The Levi Jacket and Martyn Manship in the same bar at the same time, that night ...
 I saw them talking, Martyn fingering the collar of his beloved jacket; then Pete pointing in my direction..

 "Martyn where's your brother, he's never home anymore..."
 I was on the run, avoiding Big Brothers fists and Doc Marten size 9's....